kata198/disttask/README.md

 	Usage: disttask [cmd] [concurrent tasks] [argset]

 	Use a %s in [cmd] where you want the args to go. use %d for the pipe number.
-	To run a list of commands, make '%s' be your full command.
+	To run a list of commands (job server), have '%s' be your full command.

-	If argset is '--', the items will be read from stdin instead of providing the arguments to disttask.
-		Execution will start immediately, so you can have disttask manage processing items that another program is feeding in.

 		Options: